 Contributions - Participants may voluntarily contribute between 1% and 75% of their eligible compensation.
-Employee contributions were limited to \$18,000 in 2017 and 2016, as prescribed by the Internal Revenue Code ("IRC").
+Employee contributions were limited to \$19,500 in 2020 and \$19,000 in 2019, as prescribed by the Internal Revenue Code ("IRC").
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
 Participants may also contribute amounts representing distributions from other qualified defined contribution plans.
-The Plan was amended January 1, 2017 to allow for Roth contributions.
 The Plan includes an auto-enrollment provision whereby all newly eligible employees are automatically enrolled in the Plan unless they affirmatively elect not to participate in the Plan.
 Automatically enrolled participants have their deferral rate set at 3% of eligible compensation and their contributions invested in a designated balanced fund until changed by the participant.
 The deferral automatically increases by 1%, to a maximum of 6%, annually on January 1.